-From 1946 to 1958, the USA tested 67 weapons on land, in the air, and in the seas surrounding the Marshall Islands.
+From 1946 to1958, the USA tested 67 devices on land, in the air, and in the sea surrounding the Marshall Islands.

 Some of the islanders had to be relocated then resettled back to their native islands.
-However, the Bikinians, the Rongelapee, and the Enjebi community from Enewetals were evacuated.
-Some rfeturned but most still have not returned to their home atolls, for fear of radioactive contamination (Fig. 3).
+However, the Bikinians, the Rongelapee, and the Enjebi community from Enewetak were evacuated.
+Some returned but most have not returned to their home atolls, from fear of radioactive contamination.

 Most Bikinians reside on Kili, a single island, not an atoll, with no sheltered lagoon and rough seas for many months of the year.
-The traditional lifestyle, one that depends largely on fishing, and marine and natural resources, is difficult to maintain on Kili.
+The traditional lifestyle, one that depends largely on fishing, and marine and natural resources, is difficult to maintain on Kili as an island rather than an atoll with a sheltering lagoon.
 People throughout the Marshall Islands are concerned about the effects of radiation on their future generations.
 The Rongelapese reside on Mejatto, Kwajalein, Ebeye and Majuro.
 The Enjebi people live primarily on Davor.
 In 1986, a Compact of Free Association was signed by the Republic of the Marshall Islands with the USA.
-In exchange for helping the Marshall Islands move towards greater economic self-reliance, the Compact gives the United States sole military access to the Republic of the Marshall Islands more than 700,000 square miles situated between Hawaii and the Pacific Rim.
-A separate land lease agreement enables the USA army to research and test missile defense systems at Kwajlein Atoll in the Marshall Islands.
+In exchange for helping the Marshall Islands move towards greater economic self-reliance, the Compact gives the USA sole military access to the Republic of the Marshall Islands more than 700,000 square miles situated between Hawaii and the Pacific Rim.
+A separate land lease agreement enables the USA army to research and test missile defense systems at the Kwajalein Atoll in the Marshall Islands.
 The Republic of the Marshall Island is a member of the UN with voting usually aligned with the USA.

 The Marshall Islands and the rest of Micronesia's populations may have to be relocated once more.
-This time their calamity may be caused by global warming due to the greenhouse gases emissions, leading to a rise of sea water level and drowning of their low elevation atolls.
+This time their calamity may be caused by global climatic change due to the greenhouse gases emissions, leading to an expansion of the ocean waters, a rise of sea water level and drowning of their low elevation atolls.